 Dave is recognized as a leader in the group benefits industry and is a contributor to various industry publications.
 He mentors and acts as an informal resource to other benefit brokers, especially those new to the benefits field.

-Dave spends his spare time with his wife Joanne and their sons Matthew (now teaching in Vienna, Austria) and Mitchell (at Laurier University for business).
-He enjoys taking his clients, friends, associates and just about anyone that wants to come along, sailing on Lake Ontario, or on occasion on the Caribbean and Mediterranean seas.
-He’s working on a second book that might make it out in 2021, or...
-22.
+Dave spends his spare time with his wife Joanne (VP HR) and their sons Matthew (teacher), his wife Kiki (home designer) and Mitchell (soon doing his Masters at Cardiff University).
+He enjoys taking his clients, friends, associates, and just about anyone that wants to come along, sailing on Lake Scugog, or on occasion on the Caribbean and Mediterranean seas.
+Somewhere along the way he fond time to write a book “SELLING BENEFITS- Lessons Learned, Voyages Travelled, Stories Shared”

 Did you love the book and want to share it?

 Want your sales team team to learn the lessons shared?

 Are you looking a unique gift idea?

 Do you wish your staff had a better grasp of these concepts?

 Interested in buying copies in quantity?

 Lessons Learned - Voyages Travelled - Stories Shared